jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) the substantive application also seeks an approval described in subsection (4)﻿(a) or (d); and (b) the change or cancellation is material to the implementation or delivery of the project.
 (7) A substantive application may seek an approval described in subsection (4)﻿(c) only if the substantive application also seeks an approval described in subsection (4)﻿(a) or (d).
+(7A) A substantive application that, under subsection (7), seeks an approval described in subsection (4)﻿(a) or (d) may also seek an approval of that kind in relation to an activity that would not require a resource consent under the Resource Management Act 1991.
 (8) A substantive application that seeks an approval described in subsection (4)﻿(f) must comply with section 35(9).
 (9) A substantive application that seeks an approval described in subsection (4)﻿(i)— (a) may be made only if the application also seeks an approval described in subsection (4)﻿(a) or (d):